 - Recognize and acknowledge impactful efforts affecting social justice and improvement in the health delivery of communities with the highest needs

 - Inspire others to strive toward Dr. Licona’s standard of excellence and to acknowledge those whose work embodies his spirit of care, compassion, activism and dedication

-- Strong nominees will exhibit the following characteristics:
+A strong nomination application will exhibit the following characteristics: